ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

 ## Do not deploy this Prometheus Node Exporter project on its own

-This component is part of a bigger project yet to be completed: your monitoring stack.
-Wait till you have every component ready for deploying in your cluster.
+This Prometheus Node Exporter is a component part of a bigger project yet to be completed: your monitoring stack.
+Wait until reaching the final part of this chapter G035 where you will have every component ready for deploying in your cluster.

 ## Relevant system paths